artscout/SpellbookAbridged/readme.txt

 Title: SpellBook Abridged for WoW Classic
 Author: LBXZero (lightning_bug_x@yahoo.com)
+Current maintainer: Artscout375 (artscout at github)
 Version: 2.6.x
-Supports WoW Classic Version 1.13.2
+Supports WotLK Classic Version 3.4.0

 Info and Description:
 With the return of Vanilla World of Warcraft comes the return of learning spells by rank.